johnstray/gs-blog/README.md

     ```

 Acceptance of pull requests is at the descretion of the repository manager.
 All contributions to this repositiory will be appropriatly credited where possible.

+### Thanks
+I would like to give a big thanks and a shoutout to all those who have contributed to this project so far.
+Your work is greatly appreciated.
+- @nikynik [ Nicola Laviola ]
+- @jeckyl [ Tanguy JACQUET ]
+- @dvdn [ David Negrello ]
+- @f30d0r [ Feodor Rusanov ]
+- @HelgeSverre [ Helge Sverre Hessevik Liseth ]
+- Plus: @madvik, @jEsuSdA, @gschintgen, @ferchosj, @Every0ne
+- GS Forums: Oleg06